 Level: Ages 11-18 / Secondary

-This group of Intellectual Schools are looking for a Vice Principal for August 2017.
+This group of Intellectual Schools are looking for a Vice Principal to start in October 2017.
 The successful applicant should have at least 5 years experience in a similar role.

 About the School

 If you're looking for a teaching job in Kazakhstan then you'll be interested in hearing about the Nazarbayev Intellectual Schools.

 The Nazarbayev Intellectual Schools are state funded and very selective, aiming to educate the future intellectual elite of this prosperous and highly literate country.
 The schools are currently in the major cities such as Astana, Uralsk, Semey, Kokshetau, Ust-Kamanogorsk, Taldykorgan, Shymkent, Karaganda, Aktobe, Taraz, Atyrau, Kyzylorda, Pavlodar, Almaty and Kostanay.

 Uniquely, the children in Nazarbayev Intellectual schools (NIS) are educated in a tri-lingual environment in Kazakh, Russian and English.
 Most NIS schools are for children aged 12 to 18.

 Nazarbayev Intellectual Schools (NIS) are a part of a wider programme of educational reform, which includes the establishment of Nazarbayev University, the Centre for Educational Excellence and further initiatives to focus on teacher training and development.
 Named after the president of the country, Nursultan Nazarbayev, the NIS schools are intended to change the way education is delivered to gifted and talented secondary (high school) aged children.
 Besides teaching their subject, teachers involved in this project are also expected to informally mentor local Kazakh teachers and introduce best practice especially with respect to critical thinking and co-curricular activities.